hollyhansen/HOW-TO-FIND-A-THERAPIST/README.md

 Those who do may only cover a certain amount of visits a year, or unlimited with proper documentation.
 Literally why.

 _Do I need a pre-authorization?_
-Once you’ve found a provider and feel good about them you may need to ask your insurance for authorization before a consultation.
+Once you’ve found a provider, and feel good about them, you may need to ask your insurance for authorization before a consultation.
 I don’t know why they get any say here but they do.

 _What is my behavioral health deductible?_
 Some companies have a separate behavioral health deductible from your main deductible.
 How would you have known?
 Now you do.